-- Cannabis effects depend on many factors, such as your genetic makeup, frequency of use, age, gender, current mood and personality, and any existing mental health conditions.
+- Cannabis effects depend on many factors, such as your genetic makeup, frequency of use, age, sex, current mood and personality, and any existing mental health conditions.

 - Customers should do their own unbiased research when shopping for and choosing cannabis products